What is YOUR Next Step to Better Production?

 I don’t know how our conversations will go, but I know how I intend to start them: What’s your next step to better production?

-Note: “Farmers – we NEED our voices heard!” said Reg Clause, chairman of the GFN board at the Mobilizing the Global Farmer Network in Support of a Resilient Agri-Food System opening session in Buenos Aires, Argentina on February 6, 2023.
-In the photo above, Clause is joined on stage by panelists Marcus Holtkoetter, Germany; AD Alvarez, Philippines; Jose Luis Gonzales Chacon, Colombia and Gina Gutierrez, Mexico.
+Remarque: “Farmers – we NEED our voices heard!” said Reg Clause, chairman of the GFN board at the Mobilizing the Global Farmer Network in Support of a Resilient Agri-Food System opening session in Buenos Aires, Argentina on February 6, 2023.
+In the photo above, Clause is joined on stage by panelists Marcus Holtkoetter, Allemagne; AD Alvarez, Philippines; Jose Luis Gonzales Chacon, Colombia and Gina Gutierrez, Mexique.

 Mark Heckman is participating in the program in Argentina February 5-11, 2023.
 You can follow Mark and his fellow participants by following #GFNMobilizing